Collaborne/media-player/README.md

   useMediaListener
 } from "@collaborne/media-player";

-export default function App() {
+// `<App />` can control MediaStore not being a children of MediaPlayer export default function App() {
-  const { mediaContext, setMediaContext } = usePlayerContext();
+  // mediaContext is a ref value.
+Use only setters and media listener const { mediaContext, setMediaContext } = usePlayerContext();
   const listener = mediaContext?.getListener();
-  useMediaListener("play", () => alert("Play event was triggered"), listener);
+  // useMediaListener - custom hooks that improves usability of emitted events useMediaListener("play", () => alert("Play event was triggered"), listener);

   return (